Tureckiy-zart/TUI/docs/architecture/FOUNDATION_LOCK_OPERATING_RULES.md

 **Backward Compatibility:**
 - Components already locked remain valid
 - Reports created before this expansion may reference the old structure
-- All new lifecycle processes must follow the 13-step structure
+- All new lifecycle processes must follow the 13-step structure (with Steps 7.5 and 7.6)
 - Quality gates (Steps 11-12) are now BLOCKING requirements before Foundation Lock
+- Foundation Enforcement verification (Steps 7.5 and 7.6) is now MANDATORY for all Foundation components

 **Rationale:**
 Quality gates are separated from Foundation Lock to:
-- Clearly distinguish architectural validation (Steps 1-10) from quality validation (Steps 11-12)
+- Clearly distinguish architectural validation (Steps 1-10, including 7.5 and 7.6) from quality validation (Steps 11-12)
 - Make Storybook and Testing mandatory, explicit steps rather than implicit verification
 - Ensure quality gates cannot be bypassed before Foundation Lock
 - Improve process clarity and enforceability

+Foundation Enforcement verification (Steps 7.5 and 7.6) was added to:
+- Ensure Foundation components comply with FINAL Foundation Enforcement Lock (className/style exclusion)
+- Verify ESLint scope governance is correctly configured
+- Ensure Foundation ESLint rules do not affect internal implementation, Storybook stories, or Extension/Composition components
+- Protect autofix from modifying UI library source code inappropriately

 ---